 Dr. Rosa Hardt

-Rosa is a trained facilitator with a PhD in Philosophy, who also does woodwork with adults with autism and learning disabilities.
+Rosa is a trained facilitator with a PhD in Philosophy, who does woodwork with adults with learning disabilities and autism.
 She has facilitated philosophy discussions in schools, prisons, art spaces, and community groups.
 Her work in education has spanned from primary school teaching assistant to online postgraduate tutor.
-Rosa has been trained by The Philosophy Foundation, Sapere, Dialogue Works, British Mindfulness Institute and Navigate.
-She graduated from University of Sussex with a BSc in Cognitive Neuroscience, before studying a masters at University of Edinburgh in the Philosophy of Cognitive Science.
+Rosa has been trained by The Philosophy Foundation, Sapere, Dialogue Works, and Navigate.
+She has a BSc in Cognitive Neuroscience, and an MSc in the Philosophy of Cognitive Science.
 Her PhD focused on the role of emotions in working out and acting on our values.

 Conor is a trained facilitator with an undergraduate degree in Law and Philosophy (UCD), and an MSc in Psychology of Mental Health (UoE).
 He has been trained by both University College Dublin and the University of Edinburgh in the P4C method, as well as by Dialogue works in the metacognitive approach.
 He has experience facilitating classes in primary and secondary schools across Ireland and Scotland, and volunteers on a weekly basis with Aware Ireland